-It has became apparent, in the last few years, that a propagating pulse of phonons injected into liquid 4He is an extremely anisotropic phonon system, [2, 3, 4, 5, 6].
-This is because the phonon-phonon interactions are extremely angular dependent, [7, 8].
-The interaction between low energy phonons (l-phonons) is predominantly through the three phonon process (3pp), [9, 10, 11] which involves angles between phonons of $\approx 8^{\circ}$ for phonons at a temperature $\sim 1 \text{ K}$ [6].
-This means that if phonons are created in a narrow range of angles then the interactions between them do not tend to broaden the angular range very quickly.
-Indeed a measurement of the angular width of those low energy phonons, after a distance of 15.6 mm, has found a distribution with half-width at half-maximum (hwhm)=10.5°, [3].
-Besides the rapid 3pp scattering there is a much slower 4pp interaction, [13, 14, 15].
-The primary effect of this is to scatter l-phonons to energies $E_p > 10$ K where they are relatively very stable.
+It has became apparent, in the past few years, that a propagating pulse of phonons injected into liquid 4He is an extremely anisotropic phonon system.1-5 This is because the phonon-phonon interactions are extremely angular dependent.^{6,7} The interaction between low-energy phonons (l-phonons) is predominantly through the three-phonon process (3pp),8-10 which involves angles between phonons of $\approx 8^{\circ}$ for phonons at a temperature ~ 1 K.5 This means that if phonons are created in a narrow range of angles then the interactions between them do not tend to broaden the angular range very quickly.
+Indeed, a measurement of the angular width of those low-energy phonons, after a distance of 15.6 mm, has found a distribution with half-width at halfmaximum (hwhm) = 10.5° .2 Besides the rapid 3pp scattering there is a much slower 4pp interaction.^{11-13} The primary effect of this is to scatter l-phonons to energies $E_p > 10$ K where they are relatively very stable.
 These high energy phonons (h-phonons) cannot spontaneously decay, in contrast to the ones with $E_p < 10$ K. So if the liquid helium temperature is low enough, the h-phonons can propagate in a ballistic pulse through the helium.
-These phonons have been detected [16, 2, 3, 4], and their production analysed [5, 6].
-One of the striking characteristics of the h-phonon pulse is that it has an even narrower cone angle than the l-phonons.
-The hwhm can be as small as 3.5° [3].
+These phonons have been detected,^{14,1-3} and their production analyzed.^{4,5} One of the striking characteristics of the h-phonon pulse is that it has an even narrower cone angle than the l-phonons.
+The hwhm can be as small as 3.5° .2

 It is interesting to consider how a l-phonon pulse develops spatially as it propagates.
-The injected pulse dimensions are governed by the heater (1mm x 1mm) and the pulse length (typically t_p =50ns) so the l-phonons are in thin sheet, ct_p thick, typically 10^{-2} mm.
-After 17mm, an angular half-width of 10.5° is equivalent to a lateral half-width of 3.1 mm.
-The possibility that the l-phonons simply expand geometrically at the measured cone angle has been analysed [12].
-It turns out that this expansion leads to rapid cooling of the l-phonons.
+The injected pulse dimensions are governed by the heater $(1 \times 1 \text{ mm}^2)$ and the pulse length (typically $t_p = 50 \text{ ns}$) so the l-phonons are in thin sheet, ct_p thick, typically 10^{-2} mm.
+After 17 mm, an angular halfwidth of 10.5° is equivalent to a lateral half-width of 3.1 mm.
+The possibility that the l-phonons simply expand geometrically at the measured cone angle has been analyzed.15 It turns out that this expansion leads to rapid cooling of the l-phonons.
 This happens because the energy density of the l-phonons is proportional to the area of the phonon sheet, as there is essentially no time dispersion in the direction of propagation, and the pulse temperature T is proportional to $E^{1/4}$.
-As the production rate of h-phonons strongly decreases with decreasing temperature, geometric expansion results in the h-phonons only being created near to the heater.
-This is contrary to observation [4] which means that the l-phonon expansion is not geometric.
+As the production rate of h-phonons strongly decreases with decreasing temperature, geometric expansion results in the h-phonons only being created near the heater.
+This is contrary to observation3 which means that the l-phonon expansion is not geometric.

 In order to investigate this l-phonon propagation further we have made new measurements of the angular distribution of l-phonons at several powers and pulse lengths.
-In parallel, a theoretical model of the l-phonon pulse has been developed [1].
-We describe the experiment in section 2, present the results in section 3 and discuss them in section 4.
-In section 5 we give our conclusions.
+In parallel, a theoretical model of the l-phonon pulse has been developed.16 We describe the experiment in Sec.
+II, present the results in Sec.
+II, and discuss them in Sec.
+IV.
+In Sec.
+V, we give our conclusions.